sheepfreak221/BSc-Arbeit/sprechtext_en_2.md

 Today I’ll show you how I tried to produce 2-butanol in A. woodii using a genetic approach – and why that matters.

+## Slide 2 - Background of the Project
+First, let me tell you - what’s my project actually about?

+It’s simple: A. woodii can theoretically reduce 2,3-butanediol to 2-butanol So the goal is:

+- modify A. woodii so the full reduction works

+When we look at the pathway, we see that butanediol can be converted to acetate and to butanol — but the butanol part gets stuck!

+- So the second point is to find out why that happens.

+Why does that matter?
+Because 2-butanol is a promising biofuel — it has more energy than ethanol and could replace fossil fuels.
+And using the Wood-Ljungdahl pathway, we can couple its production directly to CO₂ fixation.

-## Slide 2 - A. woodii
+## Slide 3 - A. woodii
-First, let me tell you about the star of my project – Acetobacterium woodii!
+Alright, now that’s clear — let me tell you about the star of my project – Acetobacterium woodii!
 It’s an anaerobic bacterium that can fix CO₂ through the Wood-Ljungdahl pathway.
 It can also produe acetate and mek from 2,3-butanediol via acetyl-CoA.
 However, it doesn't produce any 2-butanol. it grows well without oxygen, it’s easy to genetically modify, and it's safe to handle because it doesn't produce toxic byproducts.

-## Slide 3 - Background of the Project
+## Slide 4 - Aim of the work
-Alright, now that’s clear — what’s my project actually about?

-It’s simple: A. woodii can theoretically reduce 2,3-butanediol to 2-butanol — but it gets stuck at an intermediate called MEK.
-So the goal is:
-a) to understand why it stops there, and
-b) to modify A. woodii so the full reduction works.

-Why does that matter?
-Because 2-butanol is a promising biofuel — it has more energy than ethanol and could replace fossil fuels.
-And using the Wood-Ljungdahl pathway, we can couple its production directly to CO₂ fixation.
+The goal of this project was to boost the expression of adh4 by replacing its native promoter with a stronger one.
+When we look at this picture, we see that ADH4, can reduce both propanediol and butanediol.
+The reduction to propanol works well — so now we test if this reaction can support or trigger the reduction of butanediol to butanol as well.

+And finally, we checked if adding hydrogen helps to shift the redox balance in favor of 2-butanol production.

-## Slide 4 - Crispr
+## Slide 5 - Crispr
-We want to modify the genom of a woodii and for this we used crispr and goldengate CRISPR stands for Clustered Regularly Interspaced Short Palindromic Repeats.
+We want to modify the genom of a woodii and for this we used two tools - the first is the crispr/cas system.

+CRISPR stands for Clustered Regularly Interspaced Short Palindromic Repeats.
 It’s part of the adaptive immune system in bacteria and archaea.
 Cas proteins like Cas9 can cut DNA at specific sites, making it possible to edit genomes very precisely—either to knock out or insert genes.